brycewray/hugo-site/content/posts/2022/06/responsive-optimized-images-hugo/index.md

 - The ability to produce WebP images, added only about a year ago in Hugo [0.83.0](https://github.com/gohugoio/hugo/releases/tag/v0.83.0).
 (Of course, unlike with Cloudinary, the format choice is something I have to specify in the code rather than something Cloudinary-generated based on browser capabilities.
 For now, my selections of WebP and JPG will do.)
 - The aforementioned global resources option, because --- again --- I like keeping images and text in separate places.

-I also like the fact that, unlike my Cloudinary-using `imgc` shortcode, `imgh` doesn't require manual entry of `width` and `height`, because Hugo's `imageConfig` function gets them automatically from each original image.
+I also like the fact that, unlike my Cloudinary-using `imgc` shortcode, `imgh` doesn't require manual entry of `width` and `height`, because Hugo gets them automatically from each image `$src` as `$src.Width` and `$src.Height`, respectively.
 (As you probably know, modern browsers use `width` and `height` to set the correct aspect ratio for images where styling doesn't otherwise handle it.)

+**Update, 2022-07-26**: In the original version of this post, I used Hugo's [`imageConfig` function](https://gohugo.io/functions/images/#imageconfig) to get this information, only to learn later that it wasn't necessary (and, in fact, caused an issue or two when I made some other revisions in my own code not related to or included in the sample here) so I decided to drop it in favor of the already-there `.Width` and `.Height`.
+Simpler is better.
+{.yellowBox}

 ## Closing observations and suggestions